nrod80/sushi_cli/template_guide.md

 <p>Ideally, once the template has produced it's output, the only steps necessary to getting a fully functional server/database is npm-installing, then npm-starting.<p>

-<strong>Your index.js should export a function which takes the JSON as a parameter.
-The important parts of the JSON are:</strong>
+<strong>Your index.js should export a function which takes the follow six portions of the JSON as parameters:</strong>

 <pre>
 "Project" = {